DiegoAraque21/Situacion-Problema-Metodos/README.md

 ```math
 S = 0.83/0.4
 ```
 The speedup (S) of our program is equal to 2.
-This confirms the fact, that our concurrent program is faster.
+This confirms the fact, that our concurrent program is 2 times faster than the sequential one.

 ## Conclusions